-But this was not about Moses’ power but about God’s.
+This was not about Moses’ power, but about God’s.
 God basically said to Moses, “You provide the obedience Moses.
 I’ll provide the power.”

 What power do you and I have to open the eyes of the spiritually blind, change a human heart, or make someone grow spiritually?
 None.

 In fact, Jesus said, “apart from me you can do nothing” (John 15:5).
-He means apart from Jesus you can do nothing of spiritual significance.
+He means that apart from him you can do nothing of spiritual significance.
 Why?
 Because only God has the power to make a spiritual difference in the lives of people.

 But Moses said to the Lord, “Oh, my Lord, I am not eloquent, either in the past or since you have spoken to your servant, but I am slow of speech and of tongue.”
-11 Then the Lord said to him, “Who has made man’s mouth?
+Then the Lord said to him, “Who has made man’s mouth?
 Who makes him mute, or deaf, or seeing, or blind?
 Is it not I, the Lord?
-12 Now therefore go, and I will be with your mouth and teach you what you shall speak.”
-Exodus 4:10-12
+Now therefore go, and I will be with your mouth and teach you what you shall speak.”
+(Exodus 4:10-12)

 Moses is immobilized by his own inadequacies.
 He says, “I don’t have the verbal skills to do this.
 I’m slow of speech.
 I’m not a good public speaker!”

 Do you believe that?
-Do you believe that God was in control of the abilities, the education, the background, the intelligence, the physical characteristics that you have?
-Do you believe God has given you what you need to accomplish the task He has put before you?
+Do you believe that God is in control of the abilities, the education, the background, the intelligence, the physical characteristics that you have?
+Do you believe God has given you what you need to accomplish the task he has put before you?

-Trust that He has even given you the weaknesses you have so you will depend on Him.
+Trust that he has given you those weaknesses so you will depend on him.

 But he said, “Oh, my Lord, please send someone else.”
-14 Then the anger of the Lord was kindled against Moses and he said, “Is there not Aaron, your brother, the Levite?
+Then the anger of the Lord was kindled against Moses and he said, “Is there not Aaron, your brother, the Levite?
 I know that he can speak well.
 Behold, he is coming out to meet you, and when he sees you, he will be glad in his heart.
-15 You shall speak to him and put the words in his mouth, and I will be with your mouth and with his mouth and will teach you both what to do.
-Exodus 4:13-15
+You shall speak to him and put the words in his mouth, and I will be with your mouth and with his mouth and will teach you both what to do.”
+(Exodus 4:13-15)

-And here is the encouraging part.
-You can do it because of the four things God has promised you.
-God has given you great responsibility as a leader.
-Fortunately He has given you equally great resources and promises to empower you to fulfill that responsibility as well.
+Here is the encouraging part: You can obey because of the four things God has promised you.
+Yes, God has given you great responsibility as a leader.
+Fortunately, he has given you equally great resources and promises to empower you to fulfill that responsibility as well.